Travel Guide: The Best of the Czech Republic.

 A magical city of bridges, cathedrals, towers and church domes, it has over 10,000 years of history.
 Regarded as one of Europe’s most charming and beautiful cities, it is the most popular travel destination in Central Europe with millions of tourists visiting the city every year.
 Many of Prague’s most important attractions date to the 14th century when the city thrived under the rule of Charles IV.
 Almost undamaged by WWII, the city’s medieval center is a wonderful mix of cobbled lanes, walled courtyards, cathedrals and churches – as well as one of the largest and oldest castles in the world.
 Highlights: Prague Castle, Charles Bridge, the Old Town (featuring many highlights including the Tyn Church and the Astronomical Clock), the historic Jewish Guetto and the Lesser Town under the shadows of the castle.

-We’ve been to Prague many times (its still the most beautiful city we’ve ever seen) and have written lots about it.
-Have a look at our very detailed guide: 3 Days in Prague.
+We’ve been to Prague many times (it’s still the most beautiful city we’ve ever seen) and have written lots about it.

 Hotel Recommendations: mid-range category: The Blue Oak.
 It has a perfect location on the castle side of the river.
 Another very nice hotel at a good price is Dolce Vita Suites on the Old Town side of the river.
 Both are excellent.
 A great Budget choice is the Czech Inn Hostel.